-Unit: NT\$ thousand Date: December 31, 2022
+Unit: NT\$ thousand Date: December 31, 2023

-lary (A) Note 2) Severance pay and pension (B) Bonus and Special Expense (C) (Note 3) Remuneration to employees (D) (Note 4) The sum of A, proportion to th tax (%) Remuneration from the investees other Position Name The Company All companies in the financial The Company All companies in the financial The Company All companies in the financial The Co ompany the fin nents All companies in the financial statements than subsidiaries or parent statements (Note 5) 2 0 statements (Note 5) 1 statements (Note 5) Cash amount Share amount Cash amount Share amount (Note 5) (Note 9) Lag Total: 14,975 Total: 14,975 President Lee Shih-Shen 3,002 3,002 576 576 6,660 6,660 4,737 0 4,737 0 As a percentage of net profit after tax: 1.55% As a percentage of net profit after tax: 1.55% None
+ary (A) lote 2) Severance pay and pension (B) Bonus and Special Expense (C) (Note 3) Remuneration to employees (D) (Note 4) The sum of A, B, C to the net profit aft Remuneration from the Position Name The Company All companies in the financial statements The Company All companies in the financial The Company All companies in the financial statements The Co ompany the fin stater panies in ancial nents ote 5) The Company All companies in the financial statements investees other than subsidiaries or parent company (Note 5) statements (Note 5) 1 2 (Note 5) Cash amount Share amount Cash amount Share amount (Note 5) (Note 9) Total: 15,081 Total: 15,081 President Lee Shih-Shen 3 004 3 3,004 576 576 576 576 8,818 2,683 0 2,683 0 As a percentage of net profit after tax: As a percentage of net profit after tax: None 2.83% 2.83% concurrently as the president or vice president, this table and the previous table "Remuneration of directors (including independent directors)" shall be filled in.

-^{}Regardless of job title, all positions equivalent to the president or vice president (for example: president, chief executive officer, director... etc.) should be disclosed.
+\Regardless of job title, all positions equivalent to the president or vice president (for example: president, chief executive officer, director... etc.) should be disclosed.
+Note 1: The names of the president and vice presidents should be listed separately, and the payment amounts should be disclosed in an aggregated manner.
+If a director serves